agoravoting/election-orchestra-puppet/README.md

 Needs to be commented so that the correct entry (eg 192.168.50.2 agoravoting-eovm) takes effect

 If you're using amazon or some service where the internal private ip address is not the same as the public ip address, setup your ip  public/private addresses accordingly in manifests/init.pp

+* Verificatum crashes during a tally with  "Exception in thread "main" java.lang.ArithmeticException: / by zero" (at ArrayWorker.java:86)

+This occurs if you attempt to run a tally for an election with 0 votes.
+If this happens you must restart eorchestra and also kill any verificatum processes.

 ### Problems with SSL certificates